 Development Account Projects

-Strengthening the geospatial information management capacities of developing countries for better policymaking at the national, regional and international levels
+Strengthening geospatial information management capacities of developing countries for better policy making at national, regional and international level

 High-quality information and analyses are a prerequisite for good policymaking.
 In this respect, recent advances in technology have seen the emergence of location-based (geospatial) information as a major contributor to better policy formulation and responses to many of the current humanitarian, environmental and socio-economic problems facing the world, given its ability to integrate both quantitative and qualitative data across sectors and present such information to decision makers in innovative formats.